bcnfs/bcnfs.github.io/README.md

 ## Development

 We use [bundler](https://bundler.io/) to manage the dependencies.
-To make code changes first install it with `gem install bundler`.
+First, install it with `gem install bundler`.

-Now, install the dependencies with `bundle install`.
+Now, navigate to this folder and install Jekyll and the other deps with `bundle install`.

 Run the development server with `bundle exec jekyll serve`.